Postgraduate Course: DClinPsychol Thesis (CLPS12038)

 |Credit level (Normal year taken)||SCQF Level 12 (Postgraduate)

 ||Availability||Not available to visiting students

 |Summary||This course comprises the major research component of the Doctorate in Clinical Psychology, enabling trainee clinical psychologists to design, develop and undertake a significant original research project.

-Please note that due to the nature of the course, which essentially takes part over 3 years for full time trainees (or 4-5 years for those with a specialist training route), the course credits are spread across the years of training.
-20 credits are nominally allocated to year 1, 20 credits are nominally allocated to year 2 (or equivalent for specialist trainees).
-The total 140 credits are awarded in the final year.
+Please note that due to the nature of the course, which essentially takes part over 3 years for full time trainees, the course credits are spread across the years of training.
+Twenty credits are nominally allocated to year 1 and year two with the remainder, comprising 140 credits in total, awarded in the final year.

 Entry Requirements (not applicable to Visiting Students)

 Course Delivery Information

 |Academic year 2018/19, Not available to visiting students (SS1)

 Summative Assessment Hours 2,

 "Course runs for 3 years full time